cygairko/astral-jekyll/about.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: "Home"
+title: "About"
-nav_icon: "fa-regular fa-house"
+nav_icon: "fa-regular fa-user"
 nav_order: 1
 ---

-# Demo page
+# About page

 Nothing to show yet.